High order discretization schemes for stochastic volatility models

 Going over the proof of the theorem, one can show in the same way that Hence, one can apply the multilevel Monte Carlo method to compute the expectation of a Lipschitz continuous functional of $X$ and reduce the computational cost to achieve a desired root-mean-square error of $\epsilon >0$ to a $\mathcal{O}(\epsilon^{-2})$.

-As a matter of fact, the particular structure of our scheme enabled us to reconstruct the coupling which allows to efficiently control the error between the scheme with time step $\frac{T}{N}$ and the one with time step $\frac{T}{2N}$.
-This does not seem possible with the Cruzeiro \textit{et al.} \citeyear{CruzeiroMalliavinThalmaier} scheme.
+To summarize, the particular structure of our scheme enabled us to reconstruct the coupling which allows to efficiently control the error between the scheme with time step $\frac{T}{N}$ and the one with time step $\frac{T}{2N}$.
+This does not seem possible with the Cruzeiro \textit{et al.} \cite{CruzeiroMalliavinThalmaier} scheme.

 \end{remark}